What has Apple done

 “At one time, certificates were offered with a maximum validity of three years.
 A few years ago, they were reduced to two years.
 Fast forward to this week’s Apple announcement, which ultimately does what ballot SC22 failed to do: reduce certificate lifetimes to one year.

 Why did Apple unilaterally decide to enforce a shorter certificate lifetime?
 Their spokesperson said it was to “protect users.”
 We know from prior CA/B Forum discussions that longer certificate lifetimes proved to be challenging in replacing certificates, in the case of a major security incident.
 Apple clearly wants to avoid an ecosystem that cannot quickly respond to major certificate-related threats.
 Short-lived certificates improve security because they reduce the window of exposure if a TLS certificate is compromised.
 They also help remediate normal operational churn within organizations by ensuring yearly updates to identity such as company names, addresses and active domains.
-As with any improvement, shortening of lifetimes should be balanced against the hardship required of certificate users to implement these changes.”
+As with any improvement, shortening of lifetimes should be balanced against the hardship required of certificate users to implement these changes.”… “DigiCert agrees that shorter lifetimes help enhance the security of the ecosystem and has the tools necessary to help our customers automate the certificate lifecycle process.
+We support short-lived certificates, with lifetimes as short as a few hours for customers with advanced automation capabilities.
+Additionally, our CertCentral platform includes the ability to schedule and automate replacement of EV, OV and DV certificates.
+Using CertCentral admins may take advantage of continuous discovery, renewal notices, thorough API integration and documentation, as well as support for orchestration layers.
+CertCentral also allows for multi-year purchases to smooth planning and 24/7 global support enabling the best experience in the industry.

 As certificate validity periods continue to decrease, automation will be a must for organizations’ ability to manage shorter lifetimes.
 DigiCert is prepared with the industry’s most advanced and reliable tools to help our customers take the necessary steps toward greater use of automation.”